PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 - An international pause that is not enforced properly, leading to a similar outcome

 We can mitigate this by being consistent and clear in our communications about what we want.

-And even if we get a partial pause that is not exactly what we want, it might still be better than no pause at all.
+## Pausing too late

+This is the most obvious and most likely failure risk: if we pause too late, we are likely to encounter catastrophic risks.